 Oh, what remains now for thy forces to fight?”

 Shaka now had a magnificent army, restless for battle, but with no one to fight.
 To get rid of the surplus, he would incite one regiment to attack another.
 With no outside enemies on which to fix their hate, his people began fighting among themselves.
-To preserve order he kept executioners by his side, and had people impaled or their hands chopped off for no reason but to create fear.
+To preserve order he kept executioners by his side.

 Defiance increased, however.

-Nine years of this unbridled tyranny filled people with desperation and they longed for his death.
+Nine years of his dictatorship filled people with desperation and they longed for his death.
 Dingaan his half-brother resolved to kill him at all costs.
 Plotting together with one of Shaka’s domestics name Satam, Dingaan and his brother crept into Shaka’s hut and stabbed him as he sat before the fire.
 They plunged the dagger into him again and again.
 Before, he died, Shaka said: “What have I done to you!
 Oh, children of my father.”

 Shaka’s body was flung into a corn pit where it was left to the vultures.